Finding Meaning After Loss

 Your loved one’s story doesn’t end.
 You can continue their legacy in meaningful ways.
 Plant a garden they would have loved.
 Run a marathon in their honor.
 Start a scholarship, a book club, or anything that echoes their passions.
 Every action you take carries a piece of their spirit, shining through in your love for the world.

 Transforming grief into purpose is a powerful way to heal.
-You might also find comfort in our article “Coping with Loss: Healthy Strategies for Healing.”
+Our article “Coping with Loss: Healthy Strategies for Healing” might also comfort you.

 Examples: